 She has engaged in community service for national, state and local nonprofit organizations and professional service for legal and educational associations.
-She is a member of and serves on the council of the Michigan Bar Association's LGBTQA Section.
+She serves on the council of the Michigan Bar Association's LGBTQ+ Law Section.
 Yared is also a member of the Authors Guild and the Alliance of Independent Authors.
-Her work has been informed by her personal experience as an Arab American, lesbian, parent, and wife.

 Christine has had leadership roles with nonprofit and professional boards and committees, including:

 Gay, Lesbian, & Straight Education Network (GLSEN), Grand Rapids chapter co-chair, Board

 American Civil Liberties Union, West Michigan Chapter, Lawyers Committee

 Lesbian & Gay Community Network of West MI, President, Board of Directors

 Gay and Lesbian Task Force, Grand Valley State University

 President's Advisory Committee on Gay, Lesbian and Bisexual Issues, Grand Valley State University

 Faculty Advisor, student LGBTQ organization, Grand Valley State University

 Michigan Bar Association and Grand Rapids Bar Association, served on numerous committees